Chapter 9 - General Provisions

 - No recording devices are allowed during EOS interviews or meetings and no recording is allowed of telephone conversations.

 - Concurrent Criminal or Civil Proceedings.
 Police and criminal or civil justice procedures, findings, or outcomes are not determinative of either these complaint/investigation procedures or UTSA disciplinary procedures.
-UTSA does not wait for criminal or civil justice outcomes to take action as it has an independent duty to respond to complaints of prohibited discrimination and harassment, including sexual harassment and misconduct.
+UTSA does not wait for criminal or civil justice outcomes to take action as it has an independent duty to respond to complaints of prohibited discrimination and harassment.

 - Dissemination of Policy and Education

 - The policy will be made available to all faculty, employees and students online and in publications.
-Annual compliance training will provide guidance to employees and faculty about UTSA’s Nondiscrimination Policy will include information about complaint procedures and will refer individuals to designated offices or officials for additional information.
-Periodic notices will be sent to students, faculty, and employees about UTSA’s Nondiscrimination and Sexual Harassment and Sexual Misconduct Policy.
-The notice will include information about sexual harassment and sexual violence, including the complaint procedure, and about UTSA disciplinary policies, and available resources, such as counseling, health, and mental health services.
-The notice will specify the right to file a complaint under this policy and with law enforcement and will refer individuals to designated offices or officials for additional information.
+Regular compliance training will provide guidance to employees and faculty about UTSA’s Nondiscrimination Policy and will include information about complaint procedures and will refer individuals to designated offices or officials for additional information.
+Periodic notices will be sent to students, faculty, and staff about UTSA’s Nondiscrimination Policy.
+The notice will specify the right to file a complaint under this policy and will refer individuals to designated offices or officials for additional information.

 - Each vice president or designee will periodically assess their area of authority to make sure a climate is maintained that promotes an educational and working environment that provides equal opportunity to all members of the UTSA community.
 If problems are noted or if the circumstances surrounding a complaint are not remedied, the EOS Office shall be notified immediately for assistance in taking corrective actions.